microsoft/RD-Agent/docs/installation_and_configuration.rst

 Please create a `.env` file in the root directory of the project and add environment variables.

-Here is a standard configuration for using OpenAI via LiteLLM.
+Here is a sample configuration for using OpenAI's gpt-4o via LiteLLM.

    .. code-block:: Properties

       BACKEND=rdagent.oai.backend.LiteLLMAPIBackend
+      # It can be modified to any model supported by LiteLLM.
       CHAT_MODEL=gpt-4o
       EMBEDDING_MODEL=text-embedding-3-small
       # The backend api_key fully follows the convention of litellm.